Skip to Content

 First Molt and Rattle Development

-1. During the first molt, a special button-like segment forms at the tail’s tip, creating the foundation for future rattles
+1. As they shed their skin for the first time, a small, button-like segment forms at the tail tip, laying the groundwork for future rattle segments.

 Independence Timeline